belaymit/Microverse-portfolio-Mobile-first/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Mobile-First Portfolio

 # Mobile-First simple Portfolio

 > This is the first Mobile-first portfolio using simple HTML and CSS
-> > This is the first Mobile-first portfolio and is implemented using HTML and CSS only
+> This is the first Mobile-first portfolio and is implemented using HTML and CSS only
 > It contains three section- header section, projects and works section and about section
 > it is only for mobile devices

 > Me and @Andrea added contact form as our first pair-programming project

 ## Built With